jp-quant/jp-quant.github.io/_posts/2020-08-03-qf_volatility_p2.md

 ---

 # Overview
->*Optimization*, in general, is simply solving for minimum/maximum solution(s) of a *system of equation(s)*, satisfying given constraints.

-Recalling our brief overview on the basics of Modern Portfolio Theory in my [first QF post](https://jp-quant.github.io/qf_intro/ "first QF post"), one of the metric to which used in evaluating performance of any investment, mirroring somewhat of a standardization technique, is the **Sharpe Ratio**, to which we will dub it as $$\boldsymbol{I_p}$$:
+One of the metric to which used in evaluating performance of any investment strategies, mirroring somewhat of a standardization technique, is the **Sharpe Ratio**, to which we will dub it as $$\boldsymbol{I_p}$$:

 >$$\boldsymbol{I_p} = \frac{\bar{R_p} - R_f}{\sigma_p}$$, where
 $$\bar{R_p}$$ = Average Returns